The simple harmonic urn: Proofs of theorems

 We now turn to the percolation model described in Section \ref{S: percolation}.

 \begin{lemma} Let $v$ and $v'$ be any two vertices of $G$.
-Then with probability 1 there exists a vertex $w \in G$ such that the unique semi-infinite oriented paths in $H$ from $v$ and $v'$ both pass through $w$. \end{lemma} \proof Without loss of generality, suppose $v, v'$ are distinct vertices in $G$ on the positive $x$-axis on the same sheet of ${\cal R}$.
+Then with probability~1 there exists a vertex $w \in G$ such that the unique semi-infinite oriented paths in $H$ from $v$ and $v'$ both pass through $w$. \end{lemma}

+\begin{pf} Without loss of generality, suppose $v, v'$ are distinct vertices in~$G$ on the positive $x$-axis on the same sheet of $\mathcal{R}$.
 Let $Z_0 = |v| < Z'_0 = |v'|$.
-The two paths in $H$ started at $v$ and $v'$, call them $P$ and $P'$ respectively, lead to instances of processes $Z_k$ and $Z'_k$, each a copy of the simple harmonic urn embedded process $Z_k$.
+The two paths in $H$ started at $v$ and $v'$, call them $P$ and $P'$, respectively, lead to instances of processes $Z_k$ and $Z'_k$, each a copy of the simple harmonic urn embedded process $Z_k$.
 Until $P$ and $P'$ meet, the urn processes they instantiate are independent.
-Thus it suffices to take $Z_k$, $Z'_k$ to be independent and show that they eventually cross with probability 1, so that the underlying paths must meet.
-To do this, we consider the process $(H_k)_{k \in \Z_+}$ defined by $H_k := \sqrt{Z'_k} - \sqrt{Z_k}$ and show that it is eventually less than or equal to $0$.
+Thus, it suffices to take $Z_k$, $Z'_k$ to be independent and show that they eventually cross with probability 1, so that the underlying paths must meet.
+To do this, we consider the process $(H_k)_{k \in\Z_+}$ defined by $H_k := \sqrt{Z'_k} - \sqrt {Z_k}$ and show that it is eventually less than or equal to $0$.

-For convenience we use the notation $W_k = (Z_k)^{1/2}$ and $W'_k = (Z'_k)^{1/2}$.
+For convenience, we use the notation $W_k = (Z_k)^{1/2}$ and $W'_k = (Z'_k)^{1/2}$.
 Since $H_{k+1} - H_k = (W'_{k+1}-W'_k) - (W_{k+1} - W_k)$, we have that for $x<y$,

-by the $\E [\kappa] =0$ case of (\ref{wlem2}).
+by the $\E[\kappa] =0$ case of (\ref{wlem2}).
 Similarly,

 from (\ref{wlem2}) again.
-Combining these we see that
+Combining these, we see that